mlswg/mls-protocol/draft-ietf-mls-protocol.md

            application_secret
                      |
                      V
-           Derive-Secret(., "app sender", [sender])
+           HKDF-Expand-Label(., "app sender", [sender], Hash.length)
                      |
                      V
            application_secret_[sender]_[0]
 ~~~

-Note that [sender] represent the uint32 value encoding the index
+Note that [sender] represent the uint32 bytes for the big-endian encoding
-of the participant in the ratchet tree.
+the index of the participant in the ratchet tree.

 Updating the Application secret and deriving the associated AEAD key and nonce can
 be summarized as the following Application key schedule where